Frequently Asked Questions

 .....CAN WE SPECIFY THE SEX OF THE CHILD WE WANT TO ADOPT?

-.....WHAT KIND OF ADOPTION SITUATIONS DO YOU PRESENT?
+.....WHAT KIND OF ADOPTION OPPORTUNITIES DO YOU PRESENT?

 .....WHO COLLECTS BACKGROUND AND MEDICAL INFORMATION ON THE BIRTHMOTHER?